allanmcinnes/allanmcinnes.github.io/_posts/2016-03-06-writing-software-functional-requirements.md

 Just as bad are requirements that go too far the other way, and tightly prescribe internal software control flow:

 > The system shall allow the user to choose an entry to copy to a new date, and then:
+>
-> 1. Shall iterate through the list of calendar entries until the selected entry is found
+> 1. Shall iterate through the list of calendar entries until the selected entry is found;
-> 2. Shall create a new entry with the specified date at the end of the list
+> 2. Shall create a new entry with the specified date at the end of the list;
-> 3. Shall copy the information from the selected entry to the new entry
+> 3. Shall copy the information from the selected entry to the new entry.

 On the positive side, this does at least specify some kind of behavior.
 But it's the wrong kind of behavior, since it's all about internal operations.
 It isn't a requirement, it's a description of a design.
 I mean, ok, it does use the word "shall".
 But that doesn't automatically make it a requirement.
 How can you tell it's not really a requirement?
 Because it's essentially impossible to verify without using a debugger to step through the code.
 If you can't observe it during a test, then the user or customer probably doesn't care about it (ok, yes, there are some situations in which a customer will require that you use a specific algorithm to do something, but those are the exception rather than the rule).